Getting Started

 It is assumed you already have an account with Horizon3.ai.
 If not, sign up at https://portal.horizon3ai.com/.

 An API key is required to access the H3 API.
-Obtain one from the Portal under the User -> Settings menu: https://portal.horizon3ai.com/settings/api.
+You can create one in the Portal under the User -> Account Settings menu.

-First, install this repo on your machine using the following git command within a shell/terminal.
+Install the h3-cli git repo on your machine by executing the following git command within a shell/terminal session.

 git clone https://github.com/horizon3ai/h3-cli